Despite economic uncertainty housing market still strong

-- The average price of new dwellings soared by almost 10% (6.44% inflation-adjusted) – so that prices of new dwellings are now 65.5% higher than the previous Q3 2008 peak.
+- The average price of new dwellings rose by a record 29.8% (16.7% inflation-adjusted) – so that prices of new dwellings are now 128% higher than the previous Q3 2008 peak.

-Nationwide house prices rose by almost 10% annually over the past five years, more than double the rise in wages.
-As a result, homebuyers in the Czech Republic need to pay 11.4 times average annual salaries to purchase a 70-sq. m. dwelling, the highest in Europe, according to a 2020 study conducted by Deloitte.
+Nationwide house prices rose by more than 12% annually over the past six years, more than double the rise in wages.
+As a result, homebuyers in the Czech Republic need to pay 12.2 times average annual salaries to purchase a 70-sq. m. dwelling, the second least affordable housing among the European countries included in the 2021 study conducted by Deloitte.

 Round trip transaction costs are moderate to high in the Czech Republic.
 See our Czech Republic transactions cost analysis and our Czech transaction costs compared to other countries.